13 May 10 Common Uses of Structural Steel in UK Construction Projects

 Residential Building Construction

-Whilst residential buildings are generally smaller than their industrial counterparts, they can still benefit from structural steel construction and many projects are moving in that direction.
+Whilst residential buildings are generally smaller than their industrial counterparts, they can still benefit from structural steelwork construction and many projects are moving in that direction.
 Structural steel is particularly useful in residential buildings when it is used as a replacement for 2×4 wood.
 Steel replacements can be used as a frame in the same traditional way as wood but will last longer and provide more strength.
 Single dwelling residential buildings can benefit from steel in their construction as much as multi-unit residential buildings.

 Building extensions, especially those designed for the home are, by their very nature, often bespoke and uniquely shaped.
 Structural steel is a great material for building extensions as it is cost-effective and offers a flexible and speedy solution in what can often be limited space.
 Structural steel also offers potential for unique and creative extension solutions as it can be fitted into most spaces and shapes.